withoutminh/AskCat/README.md

 # Introduce

-Some fun code I found on TikTok and decide translate it to Vietnamese
+Some fun code I found on TikTok and decided translate it to Vietnamese

 ## Image